dinhanhthi/dinhanhthi.com/posts/others/2021-02-08-fresh-install-macos.md

 5.  **Magnet** -- arrange window workspace (stick to edge like on Windows).
 6.  **Amphetamine** -- Keep-awake your mac, an alternative to caffein on linux.
 7.  **TaskTab** -- List of tasks right on menu bar.
+8. **Bitwarden** -- need to install desktop application to enable fingerprint unlock for browser extension.
+Restart both application and follow the instruction on extension to enable this feature.

 ## Terminal